bsssshhhhhhh/vue-typed-virtual-list/README.md

 ### Props

-- `defaultHeight` - Placeholder size to use in calculations before an item's actual height has been measured
+- `defaultSize` - Placeholder size to use in calculations before an item's actual height has been measured
 - `items` - Array of items to render

 ### Emits